List of Robotech characters: Ben Dixon

 Ben Dixon is a character based on Hayao Kakizaki of the original Japanese series, The Super Dimension Fortress Macross.
 Ben, along with his best friend Max Sterling, become rookie wingmates under the command of newly promoted Lieutenant Rick Hunter, forming the Vermilion Squadron with Roy Fokker.
 He and Roy are fellow jokesters and often team up to tease Rick over the love triangle he's involved in with Lin Minmei and Lisa Hayes.
 Ben is killed when a malfunction of the SDF-1's defenses causes them to explode.
 Following the recent loss of Roy Fokker, Ben's death comes as another painful blow to Rick, Max, and Lisa.

-Bridge bunnies
+Macross operators

-The Macross operators — Vanessa Leeds, Kim Young, and Sammie Porter were three minor fictional characters in the first saga of Robotech.
+The Macross operators, also known by fans as the Bridge Bunnies, — Vanessa Leeds, Kim Young, and Sammie Porter were three minor fictional characters in the first saga of Robotech.
 They were attractive girls who managed the various functions of the SDF-1 Macross's bridge under Captain Gloval.
 In episode 36 (To the Stars) the three died at their posts defending Macross City from Khyron's suicide attack.